 People might think because she was a commoner and he is royalty he is giving her more than she is giving him.
 Meghan takes a lot to the table as well.

 Prince Harry and Meghan Markle do not complete each other.
-Instead, they complemented each other.
+Instead, they complement each other.

-Lesson Six: Smile Even Though Something Goes Wrong
+Lesson 6: Smile Even Though Something Goes Wrong

 Most of the world know about the scandal involving Meghan's father, Thomas Markle, just days before the wedding.
 He said he wouldn't be there to walk her down the aisle.
-Then he reconsidered and said he would be there.
+He reconsidered and said he would be there.
 Then he had heart surgery just three days before the wedding.

 At the last minute, Meghan asked Prince Charles to walk her down the aisle.
-She walked part way alone in front of her small bridesmaids and pageboys before she walked the rest of the way on the arm of the future king who presented her to his own son.
+She walked part way alone in front of her small bridesmaids and pageboys before she walked the rest of the way on the arm of the future king, Prince Charles, who presented her to his own son to marry her.

 Meghan smiled the whole time even though she was concerned about her father.
-We need to learn to smile even though things don't go the way they were planned.
+We need to learn to smile even though things don't go the way we want them to go.

 Parents, Doria Ragland, a black woman, and Thomas Markle, a white man, divorced when their daughter was only six years old.
 Meghan herself divorced after only two years of marriage.

-This did not cause the former Suits actress to give up on love or marriage.
-She was positive and willing to try the institution of marriage again.
+Those divorces did not cause the former Suits actress to give up on love or marriage.
+She was positive and willing to try marriage again.